omololevy/That-Minute/README.md

 ## Project Description
 This is an application that will help the user with a list of pitches.
 In life, we only have 60 seconds to impress someone.
-1 minute can make or break us.
+1 minute can make or break anyone.
 </br>

 With this app, a user is able to: